avcoder/unit03-lesson02/slides.md

 # Exercise
 (remainder of time) Challenge + Github exercise

-- Create a server that extract query parameters from a URL (ex: `/search?term=nodejs`) and sends them back in the response.
-Can use `url` module to parse the request URL or the modern `new URL()` way
+- Challenge: Create server code that gets a search term from the command line (ex: happy) and makes a fetch request to [Giphy API](https://developers.giphy.com/explorer/) using the given API_KEY to display gifs related to the search term
-- Exercise:
+- Github Exercise:
    1. Create Github Repo
    1. Commit and push code to repo